Hogwarts Legacy is an upcoming Harry Potter RPG that will allow players to explore the Wizarding Wizard like never before.

 Hogwarts Legacy outlook

-The Hogwarts Legacy reveal trailer is currently the fourth most viewed video of all time on the PlayStation YouTube channel with a massive 28 million views.
+The Hogwarts Legacy reveal trailer is currently the third most viewed video of all time on the PlayStation YouTube channel with a massive 30 million views.
 That alone indicates that gamers are very interested in this release.

 Of course, this level of anticipation could result in unrealistic expectations and a sizable backlash if the game doesn’t quite meet them.
 However, based on the recent State of Play presentation, Hogwarts Legacy is looking like the Harry Potter RPG fans have waiting years to play.